Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 1 (0.7)

-c Infusion-related reactions were defined as AEs occurring during infusion or within 6 hours after infusion, irrespective of causal association with valoctocogene roxaparvovec.
+f Infusion-related reactions were defined as AEs occurring during infusion or within 6 hours after infusion, irrespective of a causal association with valoctocogene roxaparvovec.

-d Infusion-associated reactions were defined as AEs occurring within 48 hours after infusion, irrespective of causal association with valoctocogene roxaparvovec.
+g Infusion-associated reactions were defined as AEs occurring within 48 hours after infusion, irrespective of a causal association with valoctocogene roxaparvovec.

 Data, including a 2-year follow-up of AEs and SAEs related to glucocorticoid treatment, were extracted from Table 26 and are summarized as follows: